-The Manufacturers of Emission Controls Association (MECA) is pleased to provide our comments on the CPSC's summary report demonstrating the performance of a prototype portable generator that emits low levels of CO emissions.
+The Manufacturers of Emission Controls Association (MECA) is pleased to provide our comments to the U.S. Consumer Product Safety Commission (CPSC) on the National Institute of Standards and Technology's (NIST) report, "Technical Note 1781: Modeling and Measuring the Effects of Portable Gasoline Powered Generator Exhaust on Indoor Carbon Monoxide Level."
 MECA is a non-profit association of the world's leading manufacturers of emission control technology for motor vehicles and stationary internal combustion engines.
-Our members have nearly 40 years of experience and a proven track record in developing and manufacturing emission control technology for a wide variety of on-road and non-road vehicles and engines.
-A number of our members have extensive experience in the development, manufacture, and commercial application of CO emission control technologies for stationary engines, as well as, expertise in applying catalyst technologies to small spark ignited engines less than 25 hp.
+Our members have nearly 40 years of experience and a proven track record in developing and manufacturing emission control technology for a wide variety of on-road and nonroad vehicles and engines.
+A number of our members have extensive experience in the development, manufacture, and commercial application of carbon monoxide (CO) emission control technologies for stationary engines, as well as expertise in applying catalyst technologies to small, spark-ignited engines less than 25 hp.